Pinecone vs Weaviate vs Chroma

 Best for:

-Multi-modal AI, knowledge graphs, GDPR compliance, custom deployments
+Multi-modal AI, agentic AI systems, GDPR compliance, custom deployments

 Chroma